 This model excels in almost every category, so it is no surprise that it's the winner of our Editors' Choice award.

 The Dragonfly has room where it matters most and features that set it apart from other similar models.
 The two side doors are very large relative to the size of the tent walls.
 This makes it easy to roll in and out, especially if you are used to having to hunch over and scramble to exit a tent.
 Its 88" length is just right for most folks (including those around 6 feet).
 It's 50" width is enough for two standard Thermarest pads, plus a little extra, and its peak height of 41" offered us more than enough headroom across the width of the tent.
-You may technically have a little more interior space in the Big Agnes Copper Spur HV UL2 and NEMO Dagger 2, but we never really missed it.
+You may technically have a little more interior space in other models, but we never really missed it.

 On the other hand, if there is something that can't be tucked away in one of the pockets inside the tent, there is a delightfully massive amount of space in each vestibule for a pack, boots, another pack, and maybe a tent for your dog.
-We feel like this tent will do the trick in most cases, but if you want to maximize space and comfort, you can't go wrong with the much cheaper REI Half Dome 2 Plus.
+We feel like this tent will do the trick in most cases.

 Ease of Setup